+A subtle but important distinction exists between the concept of a 'reference' and a 'standard'.
+A growth reference simply describes the variation of some measure within a reference population, often conditional on age and sex.
 A growth standard, on the other hand, delineates the variation that is considered to be normal, optimal, or healthy.
-Standards embrace the notion of a norm or desirable target, and thus involve a value judgment.1 The distinction between (normative) standards and (descriptive) references is often blurred because standards are frequently derived from references, but the conceptual distinction is important.
+Standards embrace the notion of a norm or desirable target, and thus involve a value judgment.
+The distinction between (normative) standards and (descriptive) references is often blurred because standards are frequently derived from references, but the conceptual distinction is important.